kirstynloftus/AE_project/README.md

 Feel free to suggest improvements.
 If you have any ideas, open an issue, and I'll be happy to collaborate.

 ## License
-This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
-You are free to view and suggest improvements to this project, but you may not use it for commercial purposes or redistribute it in any form.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND)](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+You are free to view and suggest improvements to this project, but you may not use it for commercial purposes, modify it, or redistribute it in any form.